Antisemitism in Venezuela: Public incidents

 The Roth Institute reported in 2002 that anti-Israel, Chávez supporters demonstrated wearing T-shirts with the inscriptions "Jerusalem will be ours" and "Israel out, solidarity with the Palestinian cause."

 In its 2004 annual report, the Roth Institute said the Sephardic Tiferet Israel Synagogue was repeatedly attacked after a government-sponsored rally on May 16 in which the slogans "Don’t allow Colombia to be the Israel of Latin America", "Sharon is a murderer of the Palestinian People", "Viva the armed Palestinian people", and "Free Palestine" were written on city walls.

 The 2004 Roth Institute report noted a number of incidents, including the armed raid carried out by security forces in November on the Jewish elementary and high school in Caracas, which it described as "perhaps the most serious incident ever to have taken place in the history of the Jewish community".
 It also stated that "Pro-Chavez supporters were responsible for numerous antisemitic manifestations, including repeated desecrations of the Sephardic Tiferet Israel Synagogue."
 According to a report, the Jewish population in Venezuela had dropped below 15,000, which it claims is "a result of severe instability in the country".
-The Miami Herald and Jewish Times reported emigration of Jewish people from Venezuela due to alleged concerns over anti-Semitism.
+The Miami Herald and Jewish Times reported emigration of Jewish people from Venezuela due to alleged concerns over antisemitism.

-In August 2004, the United States Department of State said some incidents of anti-Semitism occurred during the presidential recall referendum.
+In August 2004, the United States Department of State said some incidents of antisemitism occurred during the presidential recall referendum.
 The pro-government newspaper VEA accused Jewish leaders of participating in the Venezuelan coup attempt of 2002.
 The U.S. State Department and the Roth Institute reported graffiti with slogans like "Jews go home", were carved into synagogues after a 2004 government-sponsored rally, signed by the Communist Youth and the Communist Party of Venezuela.
 On August 8, 2004, Chávez supporters chanted "Sharon is a murder.
 No to Israel", with the letter S shaped like a swastika.
 They also wrote, "Viva Chavez and Arafat" and "NO to Zionism".
 Communist Party members posted signs saying "Neither Orlando Urdaneta nor the super-terrorist Israelis will succeed with our people", "No to the Israeli commandos in Caracas", "No to the involvement of Israelis in our nation", "No to the Mossad and no to the CIA", and "Bush+Sharon=murderers".

 The U.S. Department of State said, in its 2005 report on International Religious Freedom, that Venezuela is a "historically open society without significant anti-Semitism; however, the Government and its supporters occasionally demonstrated possible anti-Semitism".